 Gold is frequently cited in the media as a safe haven asset that offers stability in a diversified portfolio and an anchor in uncertain times.
 The reality, however, frequently falls short of the billing.

 By the end of 2012, after a dozen consecutive years of price gains by gold, many analysts were rewriting the record books and predicting stratospheric gains for the precious metal on expectations of perceived “safe haven” flows.

 But that all changed in recent weeks when, in a two-day period, gold suffered its biggest correction since 1983, dropping 13% to around $1330 an ounce.
-Even seasoned traders expressed surprised at how fast it unraveled.
+Even seasoned traders expressed surprise at how fast it unravelled.

 Three headlines covering a little over a six-month period tell the story:

 - “Safe haven gold is tipped to run up to $3000.”
 Australian Financial review, Sept, 27, 2012

 - “Gold has the strongest upside potential of all the precious metals in 2013, despite recent weakness, according to Barclays Capital.”
 Platts Metals Daily, Dec 31, 2012